VHF - UHF DIPLEXER Project

 BNC Leads

-Cut the BNC lead in half.
-Trim back the coax, when cutting and stripping
+First, cut the BNC lead in half.
+Trim back the coax, when cutting and

-otherwise you may pull the center pin out of the BNC plug.
-Fit the
+stripping, otherwise you may pull the center pin out of the BNC plug.

 grommets to the dicast box and push the coax through each grommet to